Temp1231112/BStf/untitled.md

 While she is driving, I start thinking…
 And I’m actually feeling tired, very…
 It has been so unbelievably tiresome…
-She promised to the man in a command center that we’ll rest, have a proper rest…
+She promised the man in the command center that we’ll rest, have a proper rest…

-But I must say that the night was gorgeous, absolutely gorgeous, but far from rest.
+I must say that the night was gorgeous, absolutely gorgeous, but far from resting.

 And even though I would have needed a good rest and recovery, seriously, I must say that I’m completely okay with it.

 Then some more serious thoughts are pouring into my mind.
-In addition to that what has already happened, I’m also pondering the option is that what is going to happen.
+In addition to what has already happened, I’m also pondering the option of what is going to happen.
 And I start thinking of the orders which we got when the center contacted us last night.

 It was actually very simple…

 We’ll have to go to Malaga.
-We’ll have to “reveal” ourselves by making unsecured connection.
+We’ll have to “reveal” ourselves by making an unsecured connection.
-We’ll also “reveal” that we’ll go to the port of Malaga, to the certain “meeting” point.
+We’ll also “reveal” that we’ll go to the port of Malaga, to a certain “meeting” point.

-And then we’ll hope the best…
+And then we’ll hope for the best…

 It’s morning, so we have enough time to get there.
 The “meeting” in the harbor is going to be at 2am at night.
 They have chosen it to happen after midnight, 02.00 being a zero point, the most crucial moment when the “last man standing” events are going to start.

-The most unpredictable factor will be that how much men and firepower the enemy, the mercenaries are going to deploy there.
-And of course, that will they “bite the bite”.
+The most unpredictable factor will be how many men and firepower the enemy, the mercenaries are going to deploy there.
+And of course, that will they “bite the bait”.

 Until then, it’s going to be easy, I hope.

-And now, when looking at Rosa, remembering the last night, the night of “maximal relaxation” I ask her:
+And now, when looking at Rosa, remembering last night, the night of “maximal relaxation” I ask her:

     - Where next?
     - Where are we going to go?
     - It’s 8am at the moment, so we’ve got a lot of time, about 18 hours.

-She seems to have a plan I see as she replies:
+She seems to have a plan, I see, as she replies:

     - Let’s go to have a proper dinner, big beefs at Plaza Mayor.
     - Do you still remember the last time?

 And she is smiling at me, looking like she told the best joke ever.

-    - Yes, I do, I say.
+    - Yes, I do

+I say.

 And as thinking of it now, for sure I do…

-I well do.
-And the last time we went there, was a very similar to this.
-We were “kind of” on a mission, being prepared to be deployed any time, but just spending the time together and enjoying a little holiday, just a few days offline, before the next task.
+I do, well.
+And the last time we went there, was in a very similar situation to this.
+We were “kind of” on a mission, being prepared to be deployed any time, but just spending time together and enjoying a little holiday, just a few days offline, before the next task.

 We fell in love back then, or I think we did.
-At least a lot of things between us happened, even though shortly, in a way momentarily, but there was a strong bond between us, thin bond but strong.
+At least a lot of things between us happened, even though only shortly, in a way momentarily, but there was a strong bond between us, thin bond but strong.

-It felt like a beginning of something great back then, and it was a common feeling between the two of us.
+It felt like the beginning of something great back then, and it was a common feeling between the two of us.
 We were even talking about withdrawing from the missions, just as that’s what often happens when someone finds “a real thing” in their life.

-And it was almost going to happen to us too, well considered, pulling out, retiring, figuring out something else to do in our lives, something else than putting it in to a serious risk about all the time.
+And it was almost going to happen to us too, well considered, pulling out, retiring, figuring out something else to do in our lives, something else than putting it into serious risk just about all the time.

-And we were already considering it, our thoughts and feelings running the routes of love, something else than brains leading its way, irrationally, crazy plans of having children, and all that normal life… “thing”.
+And we were already considering it, our thoughts and feelings running the routes of love, something else than brains leading its way, irrationally, crazy plans of having children, and all that normal life… “stuff”.

-And yes, honestly, we were going to go to the restaurant at Plaza Mayor, in the great shopping center in Malaga, one of the biggest and the newest back then.
+And yes, honestly, we were going to go to the restaurant at Plaza Mayor, to the great shopping center in Malaga, one of the biggest and the newest back then.

-We were going to enjoy a meal, proper big beefs, in one of the best restaurants, in a wonderful Spanish Hacienda style shopping center, the whole place truly fitting well into our taste.
-And it was going to be one of the greatest nights in our lives.
+We were going to enjoy a meal, proper large beefs, in one of the best restaurants, in a wonderful Spanish Hacienda style shopping center, the whole place truly fitting well into our taste.
+And it was going to be one of the greatest nights of our lives.
 But…

-The last time was far from having a dinner, but indeed, it was a kind of a “big beef thing”, I would say so.
+Last time was far from having a dinner, but indeed, it was a kind of a “big beef thing”, I would say so.
 At least it was a life-changing momentum in our lives.

 Back then, the meat which got bloody hammered, well grilled and seriously burned, was our meat, literally.
 It was our skin and our life which got turned upside down.

-We got ambushed there, all coming “from the bushes”, suddenly, unexpected, at the time when we were flying on the top of the highest point in our future expectations.
+We got ambushed there, everyone coming “from the bushes”, suddenly, unexpected, at the time when we were flying on top of the highest point in our future expectations.

-We got attacked, both shot at, and that was one of the closest calls of all times.
+We got attacked, both shot at, and that was one of the closest calls of all time.
 And even though we both survived, we had to escape, only managing to do so, very narrowly.

 And, actually, that is the last moment together between us.
-We were pulled apart from each others, violently, a hardcore reality crushing all the rosy dreams we had emerged…
+We were pulled apart from each other, violently, a hardcore reality crushing all the rosy dreams we had emerged…

-Yes, that’s when we have last seen, and since that it has taken long, long time.
+Yes, that’s when we have last seen each other, and since then it has taken a long, long time.
 We have been running through different paths, until the very special moment, only a day ago, those paths came back together, at the beach.

-As remembering, something liking my face after I had stranded from a very long swim, I look at the little dog, now standing on the motor’s cover, pads on the dashboard.
+As remembering it, something licking my face after I had stranded from a very long swim, I look at a little dog, now standing on the motor’s cover, pads on the dashboard.
 A smart little Pomeranian is observing the road, ears up and alert.

 The dog looks so sharp that I would imagine him driving the van.

 I’m petting him, and say:

     - Yes, I do remember.
-    - It was a rough beef back then.
+    - It was rough beef back then.
     - Hope it is different now.

-Yes, indeed, I hope that the thing will go by the plan, and that the trap we’ll set to the terrorists, or whatever mercenaries they are, will be a great success.
+Yes, indeed, I hope that the thing will go by plan, and that the trap we’ll set for the terrorists, or whatever mercenaries they are, will be a great success.

-But at the same time knowing, that in these “things” it rarely happens to happen by the plan, unexpected factors leading the way, I ask a question which comes to my mind, still petting a little dog:
+But at the same time knowing, that in these “situations” it rarely happens to happen by the plan, unexpected factors leading the way, I ask a question which comes to my mind, still petting the little dog:

     - Where are you going to put him?